AKloc/BookNotes/Algorithms of Oppression.md

 - "It's just an algorithm!" can't be an excuse, especially when Google has demonstrated the capability to tweak search results.
 - Research has been done that demonstrates that the types of search results a person gets back from a search can effect how they actually feel about the topic - so how does searching "black girls" and getting nothing but porn back affect searchers?
 - Google has private, profit-based motives.
 Where's the public option?
-- In general, there's an iss
+- In general, the author's general take is that there's an issue with giving this much power to a company which is motivated by money rather than the public good.

 **What can I do with this?**
 - Not sure.
 I agreed with the content, but there aren't really any action items to take outside of being further convinced that Google isn't primarily motivated by the public good.